thomn/fuzzystringmatch/README.md

 ### Matcher

 #### constructor(digester[, configuration])
-Creates the Matcher instance, takes a digester that holds the index that should be searched.
+Creates the Matcher instance
+* *digester*: a digester that holds the index that should be searched
+* *configuration*: a configuration for finetuning the string analyzation (see `Configuration` above), optional

 #### Matcher.match(term[, overallCount])
 Matches a certain search term against the index.